 Write BEGIN MONTAGE:

 It can be useful to use a montage during particular parts of your screenplay.
-We will often see them used at the beginning of a script to set up the protagonist’s normal lives.
-For example, in Little Miss Sunshine, we see shots of each member of the family, of this multi-protagonist story – the brother doing weights, the suicidal brother, the father giving a speech on motivation and the little girl watching beauty pageants.
+We will often see them used at the beginning of a script to set up the scene locations and the protagonist’s normal lives.
+For example, in Little Miss Sunshine, we see shots of each member of the family, of this multi-protagonist story – the brother doing weights, the suicidal brother, the father giving a speech on motivation, and the little girl watching beauty pageants.

-Another time montage can be useful is during the midpoint of the film, or when they are in the most difficulty- where the character is considering who they really are, feeling pretty crummy about what has happened.
+Another time montage can be useful is during the midpoint of the film, or when they are in the most difficulty – when the character is considering who they are, feeling pretty crummy about what has happened.
 We see this in The Devil Wears Prada as Andy is walking the streets melancholically, considering her situation.

 A montage sequence works well in these moments because it gets across a lot of information pretty quickly.